 This post may contain affiliate links for your convenience.
 Read my full disclosure policy here.

 I could have just gone with roman shades on all the windows but I didn’t want to block any natural light in here, plus I figured curtains might disguise the weird mismatched window situation, and I’m a big fan of simple straight drapes anyway.
 To hang curtains on the awkward angles and pull this room together, I opted to use a clever trick I saw at a design show house many years ago: using ring clips to hang curtains from cabinet knobs.

-This method allows you to hang the rings on various walls with an angle situation like I have, and lets the curtain curve as needed.
+This method allows you to hang the rings on various walls with an angle situation like I have, and allows the curtain curve as needed.
+A quick tutorial:

 MOUNT THE KNOBS

 Use a level to draw a very light line with a pencil,